zenstruck/foundry/docs/index.rst

 ``Symfony\Bundle\FrameworkBundle\Test\KernelTestCase``).
 These tests still require using the ``Factories`` trait to boot Foundry but will not have doctrine available.
 Factories created in these tests will not be persisted (calling ``->withoutPersisting()`` is not necessary).
 Because the bundle is not available in these tests, any bundle configuration you have will not be picked up.
-You will need to add `Test-Only Configuration`_.
-Unfortunately, this may mean duplicating your bundle configuration here.

 .. code-block:: php